-We have chosen a spectacular retreat in Goa, located between the tropical beaches and hippy vibe of Anjuna, the local market town of Mapusa and open fields, it offers an oasis of calm amongst nearby enchanting experiences.
+A spectacular yoga retreat set in Goa, the ex-Portuguese enclave of South India.
+Located between the tropical beaches and hippy vibe of Anjuna and the local market town of Mapusa, it offers an oasis of calm amongst nearby enchanting experiences.

 - 6.30-9am morning Mysore Ashtanga class